Girmay abandons Giro after bizarre cork accident

 "But today I did not start the race because my eye needs more rest.

-"Yesterday when I arrived at the hospital I enjoyed the win with my team-mates.
+"Yesterday when I arrived after the hospital I enjoyed the win with my team-mates.

 "I am OK now.
 Thank you to everyone for supporting me."

+Team doctor Piet Daneels said medical examinations had revealed a hemorrhage in Girmay's left eye and the decision to withdraw him had been taken in order to "minimize the risk" of its expansion.

-The 22-year-old, making his Grand Tour debut in Italy, beat Dutchman Mathieu Van der Poel in an exciting sprint for the line in Jesi.
+The 22-year-old, making his Grand Tour debut in Italy, beat Dutchman Mathieu van der Poel in an exciting sprint for the line in Jesi.

 Girmay described his win as "unbelievable" immediately after the stage, but he was unable to attend a post-race news conference after being taken to hospital.